 The features and functions on an expensive smartwatch can vary, just as with any other watch type.
 But generally a smartwatch will have added capabilities beyond a simple timepiece.
 They usually have Bluetooth connectivity and often Wi-fi as well.
 They connect to a smartphone, allowing you to receive calls, texts, emails and calendar reminders.

 Some expensive smartwatches have specific features, like a nautical watch that includes sailing functionality like a virtual starting line, man overboard function and more.
 GPS is common, and some allow you to download maps, mark locations and more.
 Some allow you to download apps to your watch, or connect to Google Assistant to let you ask questions of your wristwatch.
+If connecting to Google Assistant is important for you, be sure to check our best pixel smartwatches review.

 Some of them are ABC watches, which means the watch has an altimeter, a barometer, and a compass.
 And some of them are music players.
 Some have activity trackers, with functionality for specific sports.